Want to know how to get the most out of a home insurance review? Read on to find out what to look for when comparing home and contents insurance.

-- Is that review you're reading on the insurers site unbiased?
-While these testimonials can provide some insight into the benefits of a product, you know that the company is not going to use a scathing review.
+- Is that review that you're reading on the insurer's site unbiased?
+While these testimonials can provide some insight into the benefits of a product, you know that the company is not going to use a scathing review on their own site.

 - This product has a great star rating so it must be the best, right?
 Ratings given by consumer reviews should only be used as a general guide.
 More accurate star ratings can be found on government or consumer watchdog sites.

 - Who wrote that review you're reading?
-If you're reading a guest post, it's quite possible you're actually reading something written by the companies PR department.
+If you're reading a guest post, it's quite possible you're actually reading something written by the company's PR department.

 Westpac Home Insurance

 Westpac Home Insurance benefits include: